The Scorpio Illusion

 The Scorpio Illusion is a 1993 novel by Robert Ludlum.
 It is a mix of suspense, drama, action and thriller.

-Plot summary

-Tyrell Hawthorne was a naval intelligence officer — one of the best — until the rain-swept night in Amsterdam when his wife was murdered, an innocent victim.

-Now Hawthorne has been called out of retirement for one last assignment.
-For he is the only man alive who can track down the world's most dangerous terrorist.
-Amaya Bajaratt is beautiful, elusive, deadly — and she has set in motion a chilling conspiracy that a desperate government cannot stop.
-With the life of the president hanging in the balance, Hawthorne must follow Amaya's serpentine trail to uncover the sinister network that exists to help this consummate killer.
-And Hawthorne must discover the shattering truth behind the Scorpio Illusion.

 Analysis

 The novel "consciously draws on Freudian theory to lend depth to his treatment of the two dominant characters, a psychotic woman, driven by childhood traumas to emasculate dominant males and to destroy all symbols of male hierarchical power, and her opponent, a weakened, age-conscious male reaffirming his masculine strengths."

 There is a factual error in the novel.
 Telephone conversations using scrambling are an important plot element in this novel.
 However, from about half-way through one side of the call is on a normal telephone.
 This is impossible; both phones must be equipped with compatible scrambler/descramblers.